WASlab/ToSSim/README.md

 *   **`docs/inference_engine.md`**: The technical specification for the LLM serving and scheduling engine.
 *   **`docs/logging.md`**: Details the two-tier logging system for both real-time debugging and post-game research analysis.
 *   **`docs/tool_spec.md`**: A catalogue of the tools agents can use to interact with the game state.

+## Work-in-Progress Modules

+Below is a checklist of key implementation files that are placeholders or partially complete.
+Contributors can pick these up and flesh them out.
+If a file is complete, please tick it off the list.

+- [ ] `inference/allocator.py` – Round-robin GPU lane allocator.
+- [ ] `inference/engine.py` – LLM server management & request broker.
+- [ ] `Simulation/day_phase.py` – Nomination, voting & trial mechanics.
+- [ ] `data_processing/log_aggregator.py` – Raw-to-analysis log processor.

+Add additional TODO files here as they are created.
+When you finish one, mark it `[x]` and submit a PR.